Q. Where is Ronald McDonald House Charities of Alabama located? How close are you to the hospital?

 Immediate family of the patient may stay at the House.
-For our purposes, immediate family is mother, father (or legal guardians) and siblings.
+For our purposes, immediate family is mother, father (or legal guardians), siblings and grandparents.
 Anyone staying at the House must be directly involved in the patients care or caring for siblings that may be staying at the House.
-Grandparents or other relatives are not normally eligible to stay.
+Other relatives are not normally eligible to stay.
 Please talk to your social worker if there are circumstances that may require an exception.

 Q. How long can my family stay at the Ronald McDonald House?

 We ask that a family checks out after 90 days at the House.
 This allows us to check for any maintenance issues in the room.
 If you are here 90 days and check out you may put yourself on the waiting list to check back in after 7 days.
 There is no limit to the number of 90 day stays you may have.